Outreach and Education Sponsorship

 If you would like to support us, please consider on of our supporter packages below.
-For more information, or if you would like to tailor your own package, please contact Ant Stones, Head of Education, on 07956 000759 or [email protected].
+For more information, or if you would like to tailor your own package, please contact Ant Stones on 07956 000759 or [email protected].

 One child joins our GSC Saturdays drama club for a whole year (3 terms).
 Working with professional instructors, they play fun games and rehearse plays.
 Past groups have performed as part of Our Sonnet Walks and recorded short plays with Eagle Radio.